-The full details of the SAP25 26 are given in the accompanying online supplemental file, Appendix S1 and is presented prior to locking of the study database so that analyses are not data driven or reported selectively.
+The full details of the SAP are given in the accompanying online supplemental file, Appendix S1 and is presented prior to locking of the study database so that analyses are not data driven or reported selectively.
 The SAP also lists planned secondary analyses and substudies, and follows the layout suggested in guidelines.
-The same substudies are supplementally as a substudies of the same substudies.
+The same substudies are follows the layout suggested in guidelines.